kubernetes/enhancements/keps/sig-instrumentation/3466-kubernetes-component-health-slis/README.md

 ### Feature Enablement and Rollback

-We will target this feature behind a flag `ComponentHealthSLIsFeatureGate`
+We will target this feature behind a flag `ComponentSLIs`

 ###### How can this feature be enabled / disabled in a live cluster?

 - [ ] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: `ComponentSLIsFeatureGate`
+  - Feature gate name: `ComponentSLIs`
   - Components depending on the feature gate:
     + apiserver
     + kubelet